Talen-520/StockAgent/README.md

 StockAgent is an intelligent AI-powered tool that provides real-time stock market insights, news summaries, and data analysis.
 Leveraging advanced AI and multiple financial APIs, it helps users quickly understand market trends and company news.

 ## Features
+- **Web UI**: Built with Streamlit for easy access.
-- Protect your data privacy, all information is processed locally
+- **Data Privacy**: All information is processed locally to protect your data.
-- Save time and effort by grabbing 10 finance news at once
+- **Efficiency**: Grab 10 finance news articles at once to save time and effort.
-- Real-time stock news summarization
+- **Real-Time Summarization**: Get concise summaries of the latest stock news.
-- AI-powered intelligent information processing
+- **AI-Powered Processing**: Intelligent information processing for accurate insights.
-- Flexible tool selection based on user queries
+- **Flexible Tools**: Select tools based on user queries for a tailored experience.

 ### Tools and Platforms
 - [Ollama](https://ollama.com/) - Local AI model runner